 At this point in India’s history, there are more significant opportunities to improve the economic stability of poor families — especially in urban areas — than ever before.
 We are encouraged by the momentum of the market and the government’s focus on improving outcomes through skill development.
 But India has several more steps to take — and will need more time to take them — before achieving its enormous goals of providing skills training for millions of job seekers.
-We’re optimistic that a few large strides in the near future will help put India on track to hit the 2022 “Skill India” target.

 Finally, we also seek to create demand for skilled young people through programs that provide a choice of quality training organizations and financing options like skill vouchers, and vocational training loans.
 Ultimately, we’re interested in growing the percentage of trained youth who get jobs.